javiervidal/mic/README.md

 markets and trade reporting facilities as sources of prices and related information in order to facilitate automated processing.

-This gem provides the market codes, the market names and the rest of the fields defined in the ISO 10383.
+This gem provides the market codes, the market names and most of the fields defined in the ISO 10383.

 ## Installation